Depression wears many faces.

-She’s the professionally successful young woman who years ago woke up alone and naked in a hotel room, not remembering how she’d gotten there.
-She knew she’d been raped, but she’d never told anyone.
-She grew up in a home where no one talked about anything painful or troubling.
+She’s Janet, the professionally successful young woman who years ago woke up alone and naked in a hotel room, not remembering how she’d gotten there.
+She knew she’d been raped, but she quickly found her clothes, went home and stayed silent.
+Why?
+The shame and fear were too great and she’d been taught as a child that pain needs to be shuttered away.

-“I put it out of my mind,” she tells me now, smiling.
+“I put it out of my mind,” Janet tells me now, smiling.
 “Plus it was so long ago.”

-Then there is the impeccably dressed mother and wife who’s very active in the volunteer community; everyone relies on her, respects her, and loves her.
-They don’t know that most days she doesn’t want to get out of bed and has developed a growing panic that makes her dread social gatherings.
-She swallows Xanax and drinks wine to cope.
+Then there is Vanessa, the impeccably dressed mother and wife who’s very active in the volunteer community; everyone relies on her, respects her, and loves her.
+They don’t know that she’s developed a growing panic that makes her dread social gatherings.
+She swallows Xanax and wine to cope.
 I ask her when her depression began and she looks at me, somewhat surprised, ”Oh, I’m not depressed.
 I don’t cry or anything.
 I have far too many blessings in my life to be depressed.”

 Old hurts had been banished from his psyche.
 He’d been sexually abused by a grandfather who’d also been his major go-to support, teaching him to fish and hunt.
-He’d tried to forget that.
-But he is angry underneath it all.
+He’s confused and doesn’t know why he constantly has to be busy.

 Perfectly hidden depression…